 - 0 Shares

-Taking stock of Week 7 in the Pac-12.
+Taking stock of the seventh week of games in the Pac-12.

 Team of the week: Lose starting QB Sean Mannion to a knee injury?
 No problem for Oregon State.
 Backup Cody Vaz, making his first career start, was exceptional, and the defense was opportunistic as the Beavers rolled 42-24 at BYU.
 Oregon State is 5-0 for the first time since 1939.
 So, yeah, this is big.